nrasch/Portfolio/Code-and-Config-Samples/Code-Samples/JIRA-ELK-Stack-ETL/README.md

 # JIRA ELK Stack ETL

-## Background and discussion
+## Summary

-I needed a *quick and dirty* way to extract data from JIRA, load it into Elasticsearch, and then create a metrics dashboard with Kibana.
-The canned JIRA reports just weren't cutting it, and I wanted to leverage the power of Elasticsearch and Kibana while performing custom modifications on several of the JIRA data columns.
+I needed a way to extract data from JIRA, load it into Elasticsearch, and then create a metrics dashboard with Kibana.
+The canned JIRA reports just weren't cutting it, and I wanted to leverage the power of Elasticsearch and Kibana while performing custom modifications on several of the JIRA data columns

-Is this code the most elegant, optimized, and ready for massive enterprise distribution ever written?
-No.

-Did it serve its purpose, and help me impress upper management in a matter of hours?
-Yes.

-Mission accomplished.  :)

 ### A few tools I utilized
 * In order to pull the data out of JIRA I utilized a JIRA Command Line Interface (CLI), which can be found [here](https://marketplace.atlassian.com/plugins/org.swift.jira.cli/versions)